netliferesearch/snomed-search/docs/snowstorm.md

 ## Server requirements

 We've installed it on Ubuntu 18.04 server with 4 vCPUs, 8GB RAM and 160GB SSD.
-This is a \$40 per month server on Digital Ocean.

 The Snowstorm server contains the Elasticsearch database, the Snowstorm runtime and an Nginx server acting as a proxy.
 Only Nginx is available from the outside.